ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 ## Extra Tips & Info

 * Persistent storage data does not transfer between games nor can it be accessed between games.
-* Overall, it works fairly similarly to using a networked property variable.
 * Using this same method as the tutorial, you can save all types of data: weapons, player resources, player or object location; whatever you would like.
 The key elements are loading the player storage when a player joins the game, and setting the player storage when you want something to be saved to it.